jannis-kiriasis/insured/README.md

 4.	**Progress bar**
     The progress bar helps users see at what stage of the questionnaire they are.
 The full questionnaire includes an intro, 5 questions and the results page.
     The current progress circle is blue.
-The past quetions / pages are green.
-The progress bar updates at every button click with DOM manipulation, so when users start the quetionnaire or answer a question.
+The past questions / pages are green.
+The progress bar updates at every button click with DOM manipulation, so when users start the questionnaire or answer a question.

     ![Progress bar](./README-files/progress-bar.png)